wenyeelee/digitalframeworks-spring2017.github.io/_lessons/lesson-1.md

 For your critique:

-* Screenshot the piece in question and make sure it is referenced in your post's front matter.
+* ~~Screenshot the piece in question and make sure it is referenced in your post's front matter.~~
+* Pick a piece of data journalism and talk about what works and what doesn't about it.
+Who is the intended audience?
+Is it clear?
+Are there things missing you'd like to see?
 * Link to the piece in question in your post.
 * Write at least 3 paragraphs.

+This critique is mostly so that you can get some practice with the mechanics of post creation.
+It has a secondary goal of letting me know where you're at when it comes to thinking about data journalism.

 # Lesson